jeffThompson/DesigningWithData/Assignments/Week02_TwoThings.md

 *All found in this week's `Images` folder*

 * Florence Nightingale's *Diagram of the Cuases of Mortality in the Army in the East*
+* William Playfair's *Exports and Imports to and From Denmark and Norway*
 * Size comparison of Australia vs Greenland
 * Treemap (with lots more than two datapoints) showing the exports of Benin
 * Stacked bar chart showing how famous writers spend their days